 What I’m saying is, your friend will know through the typing ellipsis (…) that you have read the message.
 But when the read receipt isn’t delivered, doubts might be triggered.

-The best way to go underground, then, is to turn off the typing indicator (…).
-To do this, you'll need to install a tweak.
-You can read about that here.
+The best way to go underground, then, is to turn off the typing indicator (…) To do this, you’ll need to install a tweak.